phawk/happi/README.md

 # Happi.team

 Happi is a fresh take on customer support.

-Our application code is open source, available under the ... license.
+Our application code is open source, available under the GNU Affero General Public License.
 Follow the steps below to set up Happi on your own machine.

 ## Overview